Reduce alcohol consumption

 - Healthier Work Calendar – for information on events to promote in the workplace

-- For information on ACT Legislative requirements regarding liquor licences and permits, and risk management associated with the sale and consumption of alcohol (Office of Regulatory Services)
+- For information on ACT Legislative requirements regarding liquor licences and permits, and risk management associated with the sale and consumption of alcohol (Access Canberra)

 - Alcohol and drugs in the workplace (National Centre for Education and Training on Addiction) – an information and resource pack, including information on developing a workplace alcohol and other drug policy